Make-School-Courses/CS-1.0-Introduction-To-Programming/Lessons/chat_bot.md

 1. Use lists to store and manipulate responses
 1. Use loops to check for input
 1. Use an imported function from a built-in module

+## Set Up:
+🚨  Before starting the assignment, watch [How to: Setup for a New Assignment](https://youtu.be/MCbDO8IpqZM).

+This tutorial walks your through how to set up a new repository, make commits, and push code to Github.
 ## Requirements

 1. Create a function called get_bot_response() that will take in a string argument called user_response which is what the user will type in to your chat bot and will return a string with the chat bot's response.
 This function must: